-- 3.245.National competent authorities form a view on how the undertaking ensures that the attribution of profits and losses to risk categories is consistent with the granularity of risks modelled within the internal model, which itself is needed for decision-making and risk management in the undertaking. - 3.246.National competent authorities form a view on how the undertaking implements an appropriate process on an on-going basis with appropriate internal controls to implement relevant changes to the internal model as a result of the previous profit and loss attribution.
-More specifically, national competent authorities form a view on how the undertaking properly documents the process and evaluates the design and operating effectiveness of the internal controls on an ongoing basis (at least annually).
-It is expected that the results of the process would lead to adequate action within the undertaking.

-3.247.The results of the profit and loss attribution exercise provide information that is important and relevant for the system of governance (including the scope of the internal model, risk management, limit setting, allocation processes).
-Therefore the application of the results of the profit and loss attribution is important to assess the compliance by the undertaking with the use test.
+- 5.248.
+National competent authorities form a view on how the undertaking defines an appropriate risk categorisation that reflects its risk profile.
+The planned uses of the output of the internal model might influence the granularity of the internal model.
+Therefore the granularity of the profit and loss attribution might also differ depending on the planned application of the results of the profit and loss attribution. - 5.249.
+National competent authorities form a view on how the undertaking ensures that the attribution of profits and losses to risk categories is consistent with the granularity of risks modelled within the internal model, which itself is needed for decision-making and risk management in the undertaking. - 5.250.
+National competent authorities form a view on how the undertaking implements an appropriate process on an on-going basis with appropriate internal controls to implement relevant changes to the internal model as a result of the previous profit and loss attribution.
+More specifically, national competent authorities form a view on how the undertaking properly documents the process and evaluates the design and operating effectiveness of the internal controls on an on-going basis (at least annually).
+It is expected that the results of the process would lead to adequate action within the undertaking. - 5.251.
+The results of the profit and loss attribution exercise provide information that is important and relevant for the system of governance (including the scope of the internal model, risk management, limit setting, allocation processes).
 Some areas where the profit and loss attribution might support the system of governance of the undertaking and potential applications of the profit and loss attribution to the use test are outlined.
 The aim of the profit and loss attribution in the use test

-3.248.
+5.252.
 The application of the results of the profit and loss attribution in the decision support and in the risk management of the undertaking is important.
-Therefore national competent authorities form a view on how the undertaking evaluates and documents on a regular basis how the results of the profit and loss attribution might be appropriate in terms of supporting decision-making ("decision support") and the risk management system.
 National competent authorities form a view on how the undertaking assesses whether the application of the profit and loss attribution for validation purposes might also help decision-making and risk management.
 National competent authorities form a view on how the undertaking evaluates on a regular basis, and at least annually the design and the operating effectiveness of the profit and loss attribution.